-The City Utilities Motor Pool, in whose parking lot Skip Mill's trailer office is set, has been transformed into a makeshift HQ for the relief effort.
+The City Utilities Motor Pool, where Skip Mill's trailer office is set, has been transformed into a makeshift

+HQ for the relief effort.
 The parking lot has been cleared of its thick coat of ice.
-Large command tents and the diesel generators heating thing take up the space nearest the building.
+Large command tents and diesel generators take up the space nearest the building.
 Otherwise, the cold keeps the parking lot mostly empty save when trucks drive in to be resupplied or repaired.